MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-tutorial-deploy-app-with-cicd-vsts.md

 Share your application source files to a project in Azure DevOps so you can generate builds.

-Create a new local Git repo for your project by selecting **Git** -> **Create Git Repository** on the top bar of Visual Studio using the [steps] (/visualstudio/version-control/git-create-repository?view=vs-2022#create-a-github-repo)

-In the **Push** view in **Team Explorer**, select the **Publish Git Repo** button under **Push to Azure DevOps**.

-![Screenshot of the Team Explorer - Synchronization window in Visual Studio.
-The Publish to Git Repo button is highlighted under Push to Azure DevOps.][push-git-repo]
+Create a [new GitHub repo and Azure DevOps repo](https://learn.microsoft.com/en-us/visualstudio/version-control/git-create-repository?view=vs-2022#create-a-github-repo) from VS 2022 IDE by selecting Git -> Create Git Repository from Git menu

-Verify your email and select your account in the **Azure DevOps Domain** drop-down.
-Enter your repository name and select **Publish repository**.
+Select your account in the drop-down and enter your repository name and click **Create and Push** button.

-![Screenshot of the Push to Azure DevOps settings with the Email, Account, Repository name, and Publish Repository button highlighted.][publish-code]
+![Screenshot of creating new Git repository.][push-git-repo]

-Publishing the repo creates a new project in your account with the same name as the local repo.
-To create the repo in an existing project, click **Advanced** next to **Repository** name and select a project.
-You can view your code on the web by selecting **See it on the web**.
+Publishing the repo creates a new project in Azure DevOps account with the same name as the local repo.

+View the newly created repository by navigating to https://dev.azure.com/<OrganizationName>, hover mouse over the name of your project, and select the **Repos** icon.

 ## Configure Continuous Delivery with Azure Pipelines